linked in pixel

 • Unified Protocol for Transdiagnostic Treatment of Emotional Disorders (12-16 weeks)

-Please complete the following forms prior to your first appointment:
+Please complete the following form prior to your first appointment:

-It will be a collaborative decision between you and the BEBP coordinator as to whether a treatment in the BEBP clinic will be right for you.
+It will be a collaborative decision between you and the BEBP intake provider as to whether a treatment in the BEBP clinic will be right for you.
 If you are admitted to the BEBP clinic, you will be scheduled for all sessions of the treatment.

 Please check with your insurance provider regarding billing and costs of treatment.